siva23367/AI-dashboard-scanner/README.md

   the exact same HTML report, so it's always identical to what you see in the browser and there's nothing extra to keep in sync when the report layout changes.

-## DXI / SXI readiness scoring has been removed

-The scanner previously shipped a static "DXI/SXI readiness" proxy (GA4/GTM/dataLayer presence, search/autocomplete markup) alongside the accessibility/SEO/security/ performance/conversion categories.
-That proxy has been removed from `pro_scanner.py`, `competitor_compare.py`, and `trust_signals.py` — there is no `dxi`/`sxi`/
-`dxi_sxi_readiness` key anywhere in the scores, metrics, HTML/PDF report, or console output anymore. `categories` is now `["accessibility","seo","performance","security", "conversion"]`.

 Why: this scanner's proxy and the real DXI/SXI shown in the dashboard PDF (Marketing/ Demographic/Engagement/KPI/Transaction sub-scores computed from a CSV of user-level